-- Someone from the industry or arena of charitable work you are thinking about.
+- Industry Contacts – someone from the industry or arena of charitable work you are thinking about.
 If your idea is medical based, find someone to sit that is in that profession.
 Their input is critical because they are familiar with the drawbacks and barriers of that industry.

 - Family – this is OK, but not the best course.
 See friends above as to why.

 There is no need to formally document this group.
 You don’t need any type of organization papers, the idea is to get five to seven people together with you and have them give you feedback on your thought.
 You would need to meet about three to four times over a course of one to two months.
 They should be no more than one hour in duration each and you need to stay on topic.
 If you have a friend or family member willing to act as a moderator and recorder without providing any input, that would be the best use of someone from that field of influence.
 The following is an example of the plan for the respective meetings:

 - Spend 10 minutes and tell everyone about your idea and how you derived the idea

 - Two to three minutes explaining that this group is temporary in nature and you asking them to provide insight and ask questions for you to research in order to see if the idea is feasible.
 The key is to find out if the idea is a good one or not.
 Questions about how to form and carry out the function are for later, right now the goal is to find out if the idea is a good idea; worthy of pursuing.
 The moderator should state that you will research or find out more information for about four to five questions.